A modern clinic for at-home treatments

 Medication

 Antihistamines can help in reducing swelling and other allergic symptoms.
 Over-the-counter options like cetirizine, loratadine, and fexofenadine are commonly used.
-Consult your healthcare provider for the best medication suited to your needs.
+Consult your healthcare provider for a medication suited to your needs.

 Compression and Elevation